-Do you ever just feel like you need to take a pill to take the edge off?
+Do you ever just feel like you need to do something to take the edge off?

-The fact is that everyone gets stressed sometimes and if you don’t want to take something that will totally knock you out, try a gentle relaxing cup of sedative tea instead of popping a pill.
+The fact is that everyone gets stressed sometimes.
+It’s normal to feel anxiety from time to time.
+If you don’t want to take a drug like Valium that will totally knock you out you can try a gentle relaxing cup of sedative tea instead of popping a pill.

 This herb is specifically intended for those that are exhausted and agitated or debilitated by stress.
 In ayurvedic medicine ashawganda is a renowned anti-aging and rejuvenating herb.

-People need to simply remember that herbs are medicines and that an herb with actions similar to prescription sleep aids and analgesics will of course pack the same side effects.
+People need to simply remember that herbs are medicines too and that an herb with actions similar to prescription sleep aids and analgesics can of course have some of the same side effects.
 A strong herb demands respect.
 When used ceremoniously, or occasionally this herb does not run the risks it runs when it is heavily abused.